iiam33/inventory-management/README.md

 2. Navigate to http://localhost:8000.

 ### Test
-1. Make sure you are in the correct directory and run the following commands to run the unit test
+1. Make sure you are in the correct directory and the project is running
+2. Run the following commands to run the unit test

 ``` bash
 $ python manage.py test